emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Content is 1080p, and can be lowered. ✔️
 1. Good for both new and old content. ✔️
 1. Only 3 servers but does not auto-switch if one fails. 🟡
-1. Site has no shows so it doesn't need episode auto-next. 🟡
+1. Site only has movies so it doesn't need auto-switch. 🟡
 1. UI is decent but has room for improvement. 🟡
 1. Allows searching and adjusting subtitles. ✔️
 1. Site is only movies. ❌